We work hard to make change happen!

-The Big Brother Awards are presented in 14 different countries
+EDRi presents the Big Brother Awards in 14 different countries

 EDRi is formally registered as Belgian NGO

-EDRi is founded by ten civil rights groups from across Europe: Bits of Freedom (NL) Chaos Computer Club (DE) Digital Rights (DK), EFFi (FI), FIPR (UK), Fitug (DE), IRIS (FR), Privacy International (UK) Quintessenz (AT), VIBE!AT (AT)
+Ten civil rights groups from across Europe come together to found European Digital Rights (EDRi): Bits of Freedom (NL) Chaos Computer Club (DE) Digital Rights (DK), EFFi (FI), FIPR (UK), Fitug (DE), IRIS (FR), Privacy International (UK) Quintessenz (AT), VIBE!AT (AT)